ShazamBolt8/LyriXcope/README.md

 - Node.js
 - Lyrics.com account
 - npm

+## Depenencies:

 - axios
 - cheerio

 ## API Key

-LyriXcope requires an API key and User ID from lyrics.com to function properly.
+LyriXcope requires an API key and User ID from [lyrics.com](https://www.lyrics.com/) to function properly.
 You can obtain a free API key by signing up [here](https://www.lyrics.com/api.php).
 Please note that there is a limit of 100 requests per day.

 ## License